Santa's Gone Surfing

 Here are the sketches of some of the spreads, which ended up being a lot rougher than the character concept sketches due to time.
 You can see a bunch of stuff changed, such as Trev, as well as some details added and removed.

-I had a blast working on this book and I hope to do more kid's books in the future, especially with Scholastic, they were a joy to work with.
+I had a blast working on this book and I hope to do more kid's books in the future, especially with Scholastic, as they were a joy to work with.

 Back to Top